 slice of pumpkin pie on a speckled plate with a fork and topped with whipped cream.

-How to Make Homemade Pumpkin Pie
+Let’s Make a Homemade Pumpkin Pie!

-Make the Pie Dough:
+Make the Pie Dough

 This crust uses a food processor to make the process quick and easy.
 If you don’t have a food processor, you can use a pastry cutter to cut in the butter.